Dry Eye Center of Arizona

 An important step in treating meibomian gland dysfunction is debriding - or removing the excessive buildup of cells, debris and biofilm from the area around the meibomian glands - called Marx's line.
 This helps unblock the glands.
 The recently introduced BlephEx device is a gentle but extremely effective way of debriding the lid margins.
 We perform this procedure typically every six months.

-TearScience produces the LipiFlow® and LipiView® devices for treating MGD.
-We are among a small number of practices in the US to incorporate this this innovative technloogy.
+TearScience, a division of Johnson & Johnson, produces the LipiFlow® and LipiView® devices for treating MGD.
+We are remain among a small number of practices in the US to incorporate this innovative technloogy.
 The LipiView® provides a detailed view of the tear film using interferometry which permits precise measurement of lipid layer thickness down to nanometer levels.

 The LipiFlow® device provides vectored thermal pulsation to warm the meibomian glands through the inside of the lids and gently massage thickened meibum (lipid) and debris from the gland.
 This system is cleared by the US FDA for the treatment of MGD and evaporative dry eye.
 With hundreds of patients successfully treated in our center, LipiFlow® has proven to be safe and effective.